 LA is a non-place.
 It is arguably the most important non-capital city in the world (it isn’t even the capital of the State of California, that’s Sacramento), and even if you’ve never been here, it feels familiar because you’ve seen it a thousand times in a thousand films and even more episodes of various TV Shows with tall, handsome California boys and girls with a tan.
 This is the most important city of one of the most relevant locations in the modern world.
 Hybrid cars, technology, movies, plastic bodies, veganism, organic this, eco-friendly that.
 Whatever novelty or modern malarkey you’re using or thinking of using, it was probably created here.
 And if it wasn’t, this is where it became big.
 Tesla and Apple.
 Even Barbie and the nicotine patch were invented in California.
 Then we get to the Toyota Prius.
 America is the second largest market for electric and hybrid vehicles and a lot of these vehicles are sold in California.
 To get an idea, in 2013, the three cities with the highest electric drive car registrations, including hybrids, all-electric cars and plug-in hybrids, were all located in California.
 That’s probably because the Prius is “like, quite comfy”.

-It’s a conglomerate in search for an individual, suburbia in search of a town.
+It’s a conglomerate in search of individuality, suburbia in search of a town.
 It is the unfinished product with raw ingredients.
 Whatever it lacks in history, it makes up for in real-world chameleon-like mobility.

 photo credit: Alessandro Renesis